 Once considered an overlooked gem, Toledo, which floats high above a bend in the Tagus River, is now one of Spain’s most popular sites and rightfully so.

 It’s gorgeous, winding, cobbled streets remain largely unchanged over the centuries and entice in wonderment and encourage you to lose yourself in its historic spaces.
 In addition an abundance of churches, museums, crafts stores and breathtaking vistas lead you to simply ample around and enjoy the vibe of this gorgeous town….
 It is often crowded with tourists in the summer but was very quiet when I went in January, but that may be because I was there by 9am and noticed it got more crowded after midday with tour buses but certainly not packed (by European standards anyway!).
+Read here for a guide to the best time to visit Spain.

 I caught a bus for €9.12 return from Madrid’s Plaza Elíptica bus station (on the grey Circular metro line) which depart every half hour and take about an hour to get there, and I would say this is the best way to do it.
 From the bus station it’s a short 10-15 min walk up hill to Plaza Zocodover (a good starting point) that is not too strenuous, or there is a local bus if you wish for a euro or two more.
 If you are short on time you can also catch a train from Madrid’s Atocha station for double the price but half the time.
 The bus was nice and quick for me so I had no problems but the option is always there!